-2 Semesters; 1 Credit; Weighted Prerequisite: French 3 Honors with minimum semester grades of A
+Prerequisite: French 3 Honors with minimum semester grades of B

 French 4 Honors is designed to further engage students in increasingly advanced skill development through authentic materials.
 Students learn, think critically, and express themselves about a variety of topics in the French language.
 Students study geography of the French-speaking world, contemporary literature, and culture in the target language.
 Grammar from levels 1 & 2 is reviewed and refined and advanced grammar topics are introduced.
 The class is conducted primarily in French so that students may maximize listening and speaking skills.
 Students read and analyze a French novel during the second semester.
 Technology will be used throughout the course to practice listening and speaking skills.
-An online, interactive textbook allows students to always have with them all the materials used in the classroom for further review and practice.
+An online, interactive textbook allows students to continue to practice their listening, reading, writing, and speaking skills outside of the classroom.